go-json-experiment/json/README.md

 It is your responsibility to inspect the list of commit changes when upgrading the module.
 Not all breaking changes will lead to build failures.

+A [Discussion about including this package in Go as `encoding/json/v2`](https://github.com/golang/go/discussions/63397) has been started on the Go Github project on 2023-10-05.
+Please provide your feedback there.

 ## Goals and objectives

 * **Mostly backwards compatible:** If possible, v2 should aim to be _mostly_